shannonjen/sinatra_crud_tutorial/README.md

 bundle install
 ```

 4.)
-Create the main application file (app.rb) and require in the gems (the ruby libraries) that will be used in this file and set/name the database.
+Create the main application file (app.rb) and require in the gems that will be used in this file and set/name the database.
 Notice the syntax of the second argument of the set method.

 ```ruby
 # app.rb